skx/templer/README.md

 be treated specially:

 The special variable `layout` may be used to specify a different layout template for the current page.
 If there is no per-page layout specified then the global layout declared in the `templer.cfg` file will be used.

+The special variable `layout-filter` may be used to specify some filters to apply on the used layout in order to transform it into valid `HTML::Template` file.
+If there is no per-page layout filter specified then the global layout declared in the `templer.cfg` file will be used.

 The special variable `output` may be used to specify an alternative output file.
 For example the input file `index.wgn` would normally become